-Data Field Definition and Directions Permitted Values Disciplinary Action Type Required Type of disciplinary action that was implemented as a result of the incident being detailed on this row of data.
+Table 7.
+Disciplinary Action Information Data Field Definition and Directions Permitted Values Disciplinary Action Type Required Type of disciplinary action that was implemented as a result of the incident being detailed on this row of data.
 Please see Appendix B: Disciplinary Action Type Definitions for detailed definitions of all disciplinary action types.
 Note that "Change in Placement" and "Schoolbased intervention" are new options for the 2018-19 school year.
 From the drop-down menu, select the incident behavior according to the definitions in Appendix B: Disciplinary Action Type Definitions.
-Expulsion Modified Expulsion Involuntary transfer Change in Placement Out-of-school suspension Involuntary dismissal In-school suspension School-based intervention Consecutive School Days of Disciplinary Action Required Number of days the disciplinary action was implemented.
-Data should be recorded on a half- day basis.
+Expulsion Modified Expulsion Involuntary transfer Change in Placement Out-of-school suspension Involuntary dismissal In-school suspension School-based intervention Exclusion Consecutive School Days of Disciplinary Action Required Number of days the disciplinary action was implemented.
+Data should be recorded on a half-day basis.
 If half-days cannot be recorded half-days should be rounded up to full days.
-Numeric (instructional days)

 Provide the number of days for which the disciplinary action was implemented.
-Start Date of Disciplinary Action Date on which the disciplinary action began.
-MM/DD/YYYY Required Provide the date on which the disciplinary action began.
-End of Date of Disciplinary Action Date corresponding to the last day of the disciplinary action.
-MM/DD/YYYY Provide the date on which the disciplinary action ended.
-Were educational services received for the duration of the disciplinary action?
+Numeric (instructional days) Start Date of Disciplinary Action Required Date on which the disciplinary action began.
+Provide the date on which the disciplinary action began.
+MM/DD/YYYY End of Date of Disciplinary Action Required Date corresponding to the last day of the disciplinary action.
+Provide the date on which the disciplinary action ended.
+MM/DD/YYYY Were educational services received for the duration of the disciplinary action?
 Required An indication (yes or no) of whether the student received educational services during the disciplinary action.
-Note: In accordance with the Individuals with Disabilities Education Act (IDEA), after a child with a disability has been removed from his or her current placement for 10 school days in the same school year, during any subsequent days of removal YesNo the LEA must provide the student with services as prescribed by IDEA.
-These services may be provided in an interim alternative educational setting.
-Select "Yes" or "No" from the drop-down menu to indicate whether the student received educational services during the disciplinary action.
-Did the disciplinary incident result in a law enforcement referral by the school?
-Required An indication (yes or no) of whether the disciplinary incident resulted in a school-related arrest an arrest for an activity conducted on school grounds, during off-campus school activities, while taking school transportation, or due to a referral to law enforcement by the student's school.
-Select "Yes" or "No" from the drop-down menu to indicate if the disciplinary incident resulted in a law enforcement referral by the school.
-YesNo Did the disciplinary incident result in the emergency removal of the student?
-Required An indication (yes or no) of whether the student received an immediate out-of-school suspension, involuntary transfer, expulsion or modified expulsion based on the school's belief that the student's presence posed an immediate and continuing danger to other students or school staff.
-YesNo
+Note: In accordance with the Individuals with Disabilities Education Act 18 (IDEA), after a child with a disability has been removed from his or her current placement for 10 school days in the same school year, during any subsequent days of removal YesNo

-$^{9}$ 20 U.S.C. § 1400 et seq. and its implementing regulations at 34 C.F.R.
-Part 300.
+$^{^{\}rm 18}$ 20 USC § 1400 et~seq. and its implementing regulations at 34 CFR Part 300.